Self-portrait.

 Said Valentino: "All of my pictures are composed of shapes carefully cut from wine labels: the people, the flowers, even the lines, are carefully cut from different wine labels.
 There is no drawing or painting involved at all."

-Valentino's work began to win the support of prominent artists including Gueri da Santomio, Piero Annigoni, Emma Sergeant and John Ward.
+Valentino's work began to win the support of prominent artists including Gueri da Santomio, Pietro Annigoni, Emma Sergeant and John Ward.
 Two of his wine label collages were short listed for the Royal Academy of Art's summer exhibition, many others were shown annually at Christie's and five were commissioned by Avery's of Bristol.

 In 1990 Valentino had his maiden exhibition at the Ergon Gallery, an event opened by former Arts minister David Mellor.